Welcome to our new site!

 My Favourite Math Games:

-Note: I didn’t include things that specific grades may require like clocks or Miras for example or basics like measuring tapes and meter sticks, or geometry tools like protractors and compasses.
-I also think teachers in the early grades need lots of things to count like buttons, sticks, rocks, pompoms, toys, and lots of things to build like blocks, circuits, Magformers, etc… Don’t forget the story books about math!
+Note: We didn’t include things that specific grades may require like clocks or Miras for example or basics like measuring tapes and meter sticks, or geometry tools like protractors and compasses.
+We also think teachers in the early grades need lots of things to count like buttons, sticks, rocks, pompoms, toys, and lots of things to build like blocks, circuits, Magformers, etc… Don’t forget the story books about math!